 This analysis indicates a comparatively high level of confidence in the estimate total given that 98% of the total falls within the High and Medium confidence levels.
-This is further reinforced by the conclusion of the benchmarking exercise with Mersey Tram which shows that the Project Estimate compares favourably with returned bids for the infrastructure element of the Mersey Tram system in Liverpool.
+This is further reinforced by the initial review of the benchmarking exercise with Mersey Tram which shows that the Project Estimate compares favourably with the returned bid for the infrastructure element of the Mersey Tram system in Liverpool.
+Whilst confidence has been obtained from verification of pricing data, design definition and development will continue to be refined as part of the ongoing design process.